hexdump0815/imagebuilder/doc/chromebooks/post-installation.md

 - Install waydroid - i want to play and use android apps (to be done)

-- Setup splash screen - feel need for my boot screen to look nice
+- Setup splash screen - feel need for my boot screen to look nice (to be done)

 - Getting wacom tablets to work - [need to draw something on my tablet](./post/wacom-tablet-setup.md)